brandonhorst/elliptical/doc/apireference/phrases.md

 ### Props

 - `text: String` - The string to accept as input.
+- `strategy: String ('start'|'contain'|'fuzzy')` - the matching strategy
-- `fuzzy: Boolean` - whether or not to use fuzzy matching for this `literal`.
+  to use for this element.
 Note that fuzzy matching should rarely be used for literals - if you want to fuzzy match many items, use a [`list`](#list).
 - `decorate: Boolean` - if `true`, then suggest `text` even if it does not match the input.
 Useful for displaying implicit information.
 - `allowInput: Boolean` - if `true`, then force decoration, and do not consume any input even if exists.
 Only applies with `decorate`.
 - `category: String` - a category to output to the `words` object.
   Useful for syntax highlighting.

 ### Example